the-engine-room/library/_books/monitoring-mobile-phones.md

 * The information that the indigenous people gathered was then used to make maps that highlighted the problem and presented evidence of where the situation was worst.
 * One of these invasion maps was presented to the country’s former Minister of the Environment, prompting a multi-sectoral action from the federal government against invasions.

+#### Using participatory mapping with online maps for advocacy in the Congo Basin

+In 2013, Rainforest Foundation UK used the [MappingForRights](http://mappingforrights.org) (MfR) platform to present information about the presence, land use and rights of indigenous peoples and other forest-dependent communities in the Congo Basin.
+MfR allows It enables communities to map their lands through simple icon-based apps that can be downloaded onto most Android phones.

+**How did it help?**

+* Communities in the region used MfR to defend their rights in relation to strictly protected areas and lobby for community forest legislation.
+* Authorised users can view the data through an [online interactive map](http://mappingforrights.org), which also shows the use of (and claims on) particular forest areas.
+This allows users to identify where logging activities, and infrastructure and agricultural expansion, affect areas, as well as analysing the implementation of REDD projects and protected areas..
+MfR was used to inform a major REDD project development in Democratic Republic of Congo support the development of a new mapping tool aimed at reducing the damage caused by palm oil expansion in Cameroon.

 <hr>